 - Meet regularly with the student counsellor/access service if you’re in college.

-Young Carers can help you with:
+Family Carers Ireland can help you with:

 - Information and advice.
 For example handling stress and managing school

 - An assessment of your needs and a personal care plan

 - Peer mentoring (help from other young people)

 - Young carers’ groups

 To contact Family Carers Ireland Young Carers Service Call 1800 24 07 24.

 You can talk to one of our cancer nurses in confidence if you have any worries or questions, or if you need help getting support.
 You can call us on Freephone 1800 200 700, or email us on email@example.com.